This page includes affiliate links.

 • Social media management

-Employee or entrepreneur — which route is right for you?
+Employee or entrepreneur — which route is correct for you?

-When you work as a virtual assistant, you’ll prefer to work as an employee otherwise you can found out your own business.
+When you work as a virtual assistant, you’ll prefer to work as an employee; otherwise, you can find your own business.
 There are pros and cons to each arrangement.
-When you work as an employee, you do not need to invest any money upfront or find your own clients, but your rate of pay, work hours, and the way you’re employed will be more restricted.
+When you work as an employee, you do not need to invest any money upfront or find your clients, but your rate of pay, work hours, and the way you’re employed will be more restricted.
 Please note, if you’re hired as an independent contractor or a freelancer — you are considered self-employed and will need to pay quarterly self-employment taxes.
-When you found out your own business, you’ve got more flexibility with scheduling, choosing clients, and setting your rates, but you’ll even have to seek out your own clients, set up your business, and pay self-employment taxes.
+When you found out your own business, you’ve got more flexibility with scheduling, choosing clients, and setting your rates, but you’ll even have to seek out your clients, set up your business, and pay self-employment taxes.
 Setting up a virtual assistance business is straightforward and has relatively low start-up costs.
 Some items you’ll need to get started are a phone line or cell phone, a computer, high-speed internet access, a printer, a scanner, and a website to market your business.
-Don’t worry — you’ll found out an internet site during a few easy steps for small to zilch by using WordPress.
+Don’t worry — you’ll find an internet site during a few easy steps for small to no using WordPress.

 For a complete checklist of steps — check out this article.

 Where do you find virtual assistant jobs?

 - Fancy Hands

 - Uassist.
 Me